Zoxon470/asyncio/README.md

 Script for sending a large number of mails asynchronously.
 In this script I use smtp server from gmail.

+PS I've written this script for practice myself that understand how to work asynchrony.

+PSS Maybe current script will be useful for my purposes.

 ## Run

 ```.bash